HashNotAdam/dear_inventory/docs/resources/customer.md

 ### Response

-A paginated set of records.
+The index endpoint returns a paginated set of records.

 To see what data is available in the response, you can call the `field` method: